 Who Are the Gluten Free Girls?

-This week’s DestinySurvival Radio is evidence of how the wonders of modern technology can bring people together.
+It’s amazing how the wonders of modern technology can bring people together.
 Kathy is from southern California.
 Ros is from Australia.
 I’m from Missouri.
 We came together on a conference call, and now I share it with you, wherever you are.

 But back to the Gluten Free girls.
 They’re both knowledgeable and passionate.
 I believe you’ll appreciate their encouraging way of dealing with what could be a difficult and intimidating topic.